Texans atop the whole AFC? It could happen

 Beating the high-powered Chiefs at Arrowhead calls for a monstrous defensive showing, and Baltimore has the top-ranked D. It also has a clock-killing run game with rookie Lamar Jackson at QB: The Ravens have had at least 200 yards rushing in three straight weeks.

-Still, Kansas City is 5-0 at home and leads the league in scoring at 37 points per game.
+Still, Kansas City is 5-0 at home and leads the league in scoring at 37 points a game.
 Patrick Mahomes has a league-leading 41 TD passes and 43 throws of 25-plus yards.

 Kansas City, which gets a playoff berth with a win, can’t afford a stumble with the Chargers one game back; they meet next Thursday night.
 With Cincinnati in a rugged, injury-caused slump, LA could romp Sunday.